mrlowe/rfp-ads/README.md

         });
     });

 To see a full example, consult the sample.html file in this folder.
+(Note that most browsers won't save a cookie for a filesystem URL, so the ad-hiding functionality may not work.)

 ## Options